Welcome to Magruder’s Landing, where all are welcome to come ashore.

 * * * *

 In my professional life, I am a writer and retired university professor.
-This experience makes me value “hard” sources, documentation, and corroboration; but there are many kinds of truth, and I also respect oral history, family stories, and legends.
-(There are plenty of legends about Alexander himself, just for starters.)
+This experience makes me value “hard” sources, documentation, and corroboration; but there are many kinds of truth, including oral history and family stories.
 Often, we can learn from asking why and how different kinds of truth disagree, and how different pieces of information do or don’t add up.
 When we can’t corroborate, how can we weigh what we know and put together the pieces to construct a glimpse of the past?
 Official records are not always accurate–sometimes they are intentionally deceiving, sometimes just sloppy or incomplete.
 At the same time, few among us have not had the experience of discovering that some treasured story handed down from grandmothers and grandfathers is balderdash.
 And then what?
 Is there something that story was meant to cover up?
 These are the kinds of questions I asked in private for 20 years.
 Now I ask them here, making my discoveries (and my mistakes) in public.

 So don’t be offended if what I write here contradicts what you have been told.
 Share your stories and we’ll see where the contradictions lead us—perhaps to an insight none of us could have reached on our own.